Andres2D/docker-learning/README.md

 ```
 docker build .
 ```
-To run the container
+To create and run a new container base on an image in attached way
 ```
-docker run -p local-port:image-port sha256_id
+docker run -p local-port:image-port (-d to start it in detached way) sha256_id
 ```
-List of images running
+List of images running (-a to see all images)
 ```
 docker ps
 ```